-If your services will no longer be required beyond a specific date and the President believes there is likely employment available for you in the Agency, you will receive a written notice giving you a guarantee of a reasonable job offer (1.1.6).
-The notice will also specify when your surplus status begins.
+If your services will no longer be required beyond a specific date and the Chief Executive Officer (CEO) believes there is likely employment available for you in the Agency, you will receive a written notice giving you a guarantee of a reasonable job offer (1.1.6).
+The notice will also specify when your surplus priority status begins.

 This guarantee means you must receive a reasonable job offer before your status can change.
 To be reasonable, the offer